-I'm a professional technical writer, programmer, blogger, internet professional, and game designer born in the US and living in Israel.
+I'm a professional technical writer, programmer, blogger, internet professional, gamification consultant, and game designer born in the US and living in Israel.

 I'm passionate about the Internet, especially its effect on culture and technology, as well as writing, ethics and manners, my family and children, my Judaism, and board games - not necessarily in that order.
 Actually, I'm passionate about many other things; you can read about most of these things on my blog.

 My articles have appeared on major blogs around the world, been printed in various game, technical, and legal journals, and (apparently) hang on a few walls.
-My first published game was published in two editions, and a new version called Candle Quest has a new theme.
-I also designed and ran several games or events for tens or thousands of participants at game conventions and at various companies for which I have worked.
+My first published game was first published in two editions and two apps, and a new version called Candle Quest has a new theme.
+I also designed and ran several games or events for several thousand participants at game conventions and at various companies for which I have worked.

 My online resumé is here.
 A more traditional resumé is also available upon request.

 Yehuda mostly covers board games, but also contains my random thoughts on ethics, culture, philosophy, law, technology, politics, and lord knows what else.

 The blog contains too many subjects, actually, but when asked, my readers preferred it this way rather than having me split up the blog.
 Silly readers.
 Instead, use the labels to find just the topics you want.
 The blog has been pretty slow, lately, as I am working on a book.